What is product-market fit?

 - Understand customers’ needs and expectations

 - Identify the hidden desires of their customers, and things that could be improved and optimized

 Simply put, you won’t bring in new customers if you don’t know what their main drivers of satisfaction are.
 To do that, you don’t necessarily need to be a customer experience professional.
 You just have to get a step closer to your customers.

 When a business finds a product-market fit, it’s ready to grow.
 To identify whether or not a business has managed to find a product-market fit, it has to conduct a PMF analysis.

-Many people will tell you that a PMF analysis is unnecessary.
-However, a PMF analysis can help you get a 360° view on the performance of your business, and tell you how close you are at meeting customer expectations.
+A PMF analysis can help you get a 360° view on the performance of your business, and tell you how close you are to meeting customer expectations.
 Here are some of the metrics you can use to measure product-market fit:

 - Net promoter score

 Of course, the metrics you’re going to use, as well as the ways you’re going to use to collect data, differ based on the type of business and industry you’re in.
 Next we’ll talk about how to set up a data collection mechanism, and what to pay attention to when setting it up.

 Is there a right way to measure the quality of a service?
 Is there a right way to know how your customers feel at any time using customer experience data?
 Is it important to set up a mechanism that collects data automatically?
 And when you set your system up, what do you need to look out for?

 All these questions are critical when trying to find a product-market fit.
 Setting up a mechanism that helps you continually gather feedback is the best way to understand your customers better and offer them the best possible experience.